sdabney5/hudlink/paper.md

 - **Automated Report Generation:** Produces structured output datasets for further analysis.

 # Usage
-HCVGAPS is designed for **housing policy researchers**, **economists**, and **public sector analysts** who need a standardized methodology for estimating county-level voucher allocation gaps.
+hudlink is designed for **housing policy researchers**, **economists**, and **public sector analysts** who need a standardized methodology for estimating county-level voucher allocation gaps.
 The framework can be run with minimal setup by configuring dataset paths in `config.py` and executing:

 ```cmd
 python main.py